 South opens 1D and West overcall 2D, showing at least 5-5 in the major suits.
 You finish up in 5 clubs, and West leads a small diamond.
 You win in dummy with the Q, and pause to think.
 It looks very much like a singleton lead, so there is the danger of a ruff coming.
-You lead the but, alas, East plays the Ace and returns the diamond Jack.
+You lead the club K from dummy, hoping that the Ace is with West but, alas, East plays the Ace and returns the diamond Jack.
 This is the crucial moment.
 If you reflexively cover the Jack, as many might, you have lost your contract.
 West will ruff and you still have an unavoidable spade loser.
 You need to duck the Jack.
 Dummy can take care of any further diamond leads, and you will preserve your A,K of diamonds on which you can later discard dummy's two spade losers.